 Why Branch stands out: Like Earnin, Branch may give you a cash advance of up to $150 per day, or up to $500 of your paycheck per pay period and asks for an optional tip.
 The app also comes with no-fee checking, a debit card and free ATM access at more than 40,000 locations.
 You can also receive money, transfer funds and pay bills through Branch.

 - A fee for its “instant” payment option — If you want your money within minutes, you’ll have to pay.
-Branch charges $3.99 for instant advances to your debit card on amounts less than $75 and $4.99 for amounts of $75 or more.
+Branch charges $2.99 to $4.99 for instant “external” advances to your debit card, depending on the amount.
 Its standard paycheck advances are free but can take up to three business days to be deposited in your bank account, and may take even longer to access depending on your bank.

 - Remote workers don’t qualify — If you typically work from home, you won’t qualify for an advance from Branch.